Can Eating Onions Really Help Lower Your Blood Sugar?

 Some Evidence

-Onions are chock-full of nutritious antioxidants and vitamins that can help reduce levels of inflammation throughout the body.
+Onions are full of nutritious antioxidants and vitamins that can help reduce levels of inflammation throughout the body.
 Per the Cleveland Clinic, they contain about 25 different flavonoids, a type of antioxidant that's helpful in warding off disease.

 One flavonoid, called quercetin, offers heart-healthy benefits and can help fight obesity and metabolic syndrome, along with high blood pressure and cholesterol, per the Cleveland Clinic.